jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

         (Letter from the Universal House of Justice to the Baha'is of the world, 25-Mar-2007)

-Interestingly, Shoghi Effendi indicates elsewhere the necessity of Baha'is to remain active in their communities to ensure they are familiar enough with the community members to cast an informed vote.
+How does one evaluate character and competence, though?
+Character is notoriously difficult to evaluate based on surface criteria.
+Shoghi Effendi indicates elsewhere the necessity of Baha'is to remain active in their communities to ensure they are familiar enough with the community members to cast an informed vote.

     To be able to make a wise choice at the election time, it is necessary for him to be in close and continued contact with all